contao/core/system/docs/LIMITATIONS.md

 SVG image
 ---------

 Contao can currently only resize SVG images based on pixels.
+Also, it is highly recommended to add the "viewBox" attribute.

 Models and database connections